-We’re finally here!
+We’re finally here – we can almost hear the Third Bell!
 The rebuilding of our beloved Berkeley Tuolumne Family Camp broke ground in May 2020!
 Click here to view the drawings of new Camp Tuolumne.
 Read about the latest from the City of Berkeley here.
 In the seven years since the fire, campers and FOBTC tirelessly advocated and organized to bring Camp back, and now it’s happening!

-When Camp reopens in 2022, we’ll have shade over main camp, a beautiful new Dining Hall overlooking the river, Rec Hall, basketball court, Kiddie Camp, stone showers, cabins scattered up the eastern slope—Camp will look like Camp again!
+When Camp reopens in 2022, we’ll have shade over main camp, a beautiful new Dining Hall overlooking the river, Rec Hall, basketball court, Kiddie Camp, stone showers, cabins scattered up the eastern slope—Camp will look new, but it’ll be Camp again!

 But we know our work isn’t done unless Camp also feels like Camp again.
 We need to make sure the physical space comes alive with the traditions, spirit, and joy that is Camp Tuolumne.
-Our Reopening CAMPaign is raising the support to make this vision a reality.
+Our new Third Bell CAMPaign is raising the support to make this vision a reality.
 The Friends have mapped out a 3-year strategic plan that will:

 - Support inclusion and diversity of staff and campers, to reflect the values of the BTC community.